sparkfabrik/sparkfabrik-react-native-idfa-aaid/README.md

 ## Intro

-[React Native](https://reactnative.dev/) is a framework for creating native mobile apps based on React.
+[React Native](https://reactnative.dev/) is a framework for creating native mobile apps based on React. asdf

 The **Advertising Identifier** ([IDFA](https://developer.apple.com/documentation/adsupport/asidentifiermanager) on iOS, [AAID](https://developer.android.com/training/articles/ad-id) on Android) is a device-specific, unique, resettable ID for advertising that allows developers and marketers to track activity for advertising purposes.